ito4303/docker_ahmbook/README.md

-# Dockerfile for "Advanced Hierarchical Modeling in Ecology"
+# Dockerfile for "Applied Hierarchical Modeling in Ecology"

 Software environment for the AHM examples